Jack Welch

-John Francis Welch Jr. (November 19, 1935 – March 1, 2020) was an American business executive.
+John "Jack" Francis Welch Jr. (November 19, 1935 – March 1, 2020) was an American business executive.
 He was chairman and CEO of General Electric (GE) between 1981 and 2001.

-His long career at GE has left a polarizing legacy.
-His decisions to adapt GE into a financial company have been poor for investors; and critics argue that his cut-throat work culture is responsible for the modern American capitalist philosophy of constant turnover and has decreased job stability in the United States since the 1980s.
-This culture has been adopted at many companies, such as Amazon and Uline.
+During his 20-year tenure, GE's market value grew from $14 billion to $600 billion, and he has frequently been cited as one of the greatest chief executives of the twentieth century.

+Under Welch, GE acquired the RCA Corporation in 1986 and expanded aggressively into financial services through GE Capital, which came to account for 40% of the company's revenue.
+He also restructured GE around a philosophy that each of its business units must rank first or second in its market, shedding those that did not meet that standard.
+By the end of his tenure GE was the most valuable company in the world.

+In later years, Welch's practices and legacy have drawn scrutiny from historians and journalists, particularly regarding his transformation of GE into a company heavily dependent on financial services.
+GE Capital collapsed in the wake of the 2008 financial crisis, and GE was eventually broken into three separate companies.
+Additionally, his emphasis on short-term financial performance over long-term investment has been cited as having had a lasting effect on American corporate culture, including at companies such as Amazon.

 When Welch retired from GE, he received a severance payment of $417 million; at that time this was the largest such payment in business history.
 In 2006, Welch's net worth was estimated at $720 million.

-During Welch's twenty-year tenure, GE's market value swelled from $14 billion to $600 billion.
-Formerly he was commonly seen as one of the greatest chief executives in history, but his legacy is now more divisive.
-The finance division, GE Capital, that accounted for 40% of revenue and 60% of profit under Welch, was carved up as GE cratered after Welch's retirement and GE now exists in three parts.
-Several of Welch's proteges had ultimately unsuccessful careers at other companies, including at Home Depot, as well as the floundering of Dave Calhoun's tenure at Boeing.

 Early life and education

-Jack Welch was born in Peabody, Massachusetts, the only child of Grace (Andrews), a homemaker, and John Francis Welch Sr., a Boston & Maine Railroad conductor.
-Welch was Irish American and Catholic.
+Jack Welch was born on November 19, 1935, in Peabody, Massachusetts, the only child of Grace, a homemaker, and John Francis Welch Sr., a Boston & Maine Railroad conductor.
+Welch was an Irish American and a Catholic.
 His paternal and maternal grandparents were both Irish.

 Throughout his early life in middle school and high school, Welch found work in the summers as a golf caddie, newspaper delivery boy, shoe salesman, and drill press operator.
-Welch attended Salem High School, where he participated in baseball, football, and captained the hockey team and became second lieutenant right after graduating.
+Welch attended Salem High School, where he participated in baseball, football, and captained the hockey team.

 Late in his senior year, Welch was accepted to University of Massachusetts Amherst, where he studied chemical engineering.
-He worked in chemical engineering at Sunoco and PPG Industries during his college summers.
+Welch worked in chemical engineering at Sunoco and PPG Industries during his college summers.
 In his sophomore year, Welch became a member of the Phi Sigma Kappa fraternity.
-He graduated in 1957 with a Bachelor of Science degree in chemical engineering, turning down offers from several companies in order to attend graduate school at the University of Illinois at Urbana-Champaign.
-He graduated from the University of Illinois in 1960, with a master's and a PhD in chemical engineering.
+He graduated in 1957 with a Bachelor of Science degree in chemical engineering, turning down offers from several companies in order to attend graduate school at the University of Illinois Urbana-Champaign.
+Welch graduated from the University of Illinois in 1960, with a master's and a PhD in chemical engineering.

 Welch later received an honorary Doctor of Science from University of Massachusetts Amherst in 1982, and in 2009 an honorary doctorate from University of California, Los Angeles.